Capercaillie (band)

-Capercaillie is a Scottish folk band, founded in 1984 by Donald Shaw and led by Karen Matheson, and which performs traditional Gaelic and contemporary English songs.
+Capercaillie are a Scottish folk band, founded in 1984 by Donald Shaw and led by Karen Matheson, and which performs traditional Gaelic and contemporary songs in English.
 The group adapts traditional Gaelic music and traditional lyrics with modern production techniques and instruments such as electric guitar and bass guitar, though rarely synthesizers or drum machines.
-Capercaillie demonstrate "astonishing musical dexterity" and feature "the peerless voice of co-founder Karen Matheson.
-Universally recognised as one of the finest Gaelic singers alive today".

 They have sold over a million albums world-wide, including "three silver and one gold album in the UK".
 The BBC notes that the band has "achieved enormous global success both as a group and as individual musicians."

 Origins

-Originating from Argyll, a region of western Scotland, the band is named after the Western capercaillie, sometimes called a wood grouse, a native Scottish bird.
+Originating from Argyll, a region of western Scotland, the band is named after the western capercaillie, sometimes called a wood grouse, a native Scottish bird.

 Career

 Their first album, Cascade, was recorded in 1984.
 Prior to the COVID-19 pandemic, the band gave their last performance on 17 August 2019 at the Festival des Filets Bleus in Concarneau, Brittany, France.
-They performed for the first time in two years on 6 August 2021 at the Wickham Festival in Hampshire.
+They performed live for the first time in two years on 6 August 2021 at the Wickham Festival in Hampshire.